 Mitigation Plan

-A set of pre-defined manual actions to execute post-contingency to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating with restoration of normal operating conditions within two hours.
-A Mitigation Plan must be implementable and may include transmission switching and Load shedding.
+A set of pre-defined manual actions to execute pre-contingency or post-contingency.
+Post-contingency actions are executed to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating with restoration of normal operating conditions within two hours and may include transmission switching and Load shedding.
+Pre-contingency actions are executed to address ERCOT System cascading, uncontrolled separation, angular instability, voltage instability, voltage collapse, or any other reliability risk that cannot be mitigated post-contingency and may include Load shedding.
 Mitigation Plans shall not be used to manage constraints in Security-Constrained Economic Dispatch (SCED).

 Pre-Contingency Action Plan (PCAP)